bizkut/ro-origin-language-decrypter/README.md

 # Ragnarok Origin Language Decrypter

-This was the tool we are using back then when we first released the Ragnarok Origin Language Patcher.
+This is the tool we are using back then when we first released the Ragnarok Origin Language Patcher.
 Now its a scrapped project and we are happy to share it with anyone.

 ### Usage: